planio-gmbh/rackstash/README.md

 completely remove the existing logging and to replaces it with its own log line.
 Rackstash instead retains the existing logs and just enhances them with structured fields which can then be used in a Logstash environment.
-By default, Rackstash collects the very same data that Lograge collects.
+By default, Rackstash collects the very same data that Lograge collects plus the original full request log.

 Given that Rackstash deals with potentially large amounts of log data per request, it might be difficult to use with syslog.
 You would have to set the supported message size rather high and have to make sure that all syslog servers can handle the large messages.
-Rackstash is known to work with a [syslog_logger](https://rubygems.org/gems/SyslogLogger) as the underlying logger shipping to a sufficiently configured rsyslog.
+Rackstash is known to work with a [syslog_logger](https://rubygems.org/gems/SyslogLogger) as the underlying logger when its shipping to a sufficiently configured rsyslog.

-In any case is probably much easier to setup Logstash directly on the application server to handle the logs and eventually forward them to their final destination.
+In any case is probably much easier to setup Logstash directly on the application server to read the logs from the default log file location and to eventually forward them to their final destination.

 # Installation